djkepa/custom-react-hooks/packages/use-fetch/README.md

 - `loading` (boolean): The loading state of the request.
 - `error` (Error | null): Any error encountered during the request.
 - `fetchData` (() => Promise<void>): A function to manually trigger the fetch request.

+## Use Cases

+- **Data Fetching**: Load data from an API or server, handling loading states and errors.
+- **Caching Responses**: Implement caching strategies to reduce redundant network requests.
+- **Global State Updates**: Update global state (like in Redux or Context API) with fetched data.
+- **Polling Mechanism**: Implement polling for real-time updates from a server.
+- **Conditional Requests**: Make API requests based on user actions or component lifecycle.

 ## Notes